GodblessUrassa/customer-spending-pattern/README.md

 ## Insights

 1. Demographic
-* Customers with single marital status spend more than married customers.
-Single customers spend more on accessories and clothing while married customers spend more on bikes
+* Married and single customers have the same average spending.
-* Adult customers in the age group 35-59 spend more than youth (<=35 yrs.) and old customers (>= 59 yrs.). adult and youth group customers spend more on accessories and clothing, and old customers spend more on bikes
+* Adult customers in the age group 35-59 spend more than youth (<=35 yrs.) and old customers (>= 59 yrs.).
+Adult customers spend more on accessories, clothing, and bikes.
+Old customers spend more on bikes
 * The yearly income of an individual affects the customer’s spending, customers with higher income (greater than $100,000) spend more on products
-* Female customers spend 50.7% of total purchases than male customers who spend 49.3%. female customers spend more on accessories and clothing while male customers spend more on bikes
+* Female and male customers have the same average spending.

 2. Purchase history